 We believe that students learn and develop critical thinking by engaging in active participation.
 The intent of the program is to provide a seamless transition between philosophy and practice.
 Modeling of professional behaviors are integrated throughout the curriculum.

 Upon successful completion of the program, students graduate with an Associate of Applied Science Degree.
 Program graduates will be eligible to take the national certification exam to become a Certified Occupational Therapy Assistant (COTA).
-Most states, including Texas, require licensure in order to practice.

 This program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at: